 Given the number of claims that were invalidated, had the patent contained just one or two independent claims, it’s very likely that Mondis would not have succeeded in its infringement action.

-And there’s nothing special about this particular case — it’s just one recent example that demonstrates the general rule: the majority of your patent claims will not survive all the challenges of patent litigation, and having a large number of claims increases your chances of having at least one valuable claim survive.
+And there’s nothing special about this particular case — it’s just one example that demonstrates the general rule: the majority of your patent claims will not survive all the challenges of patent litigation, and having a large number of claims increases your chances of having at least one valuable claim survive.

 By drafting a matrix of claims with diverse language and scope, you can help ensure that some claims will survive even if others fall — ensuring that anyone who tries to use your technology will end up navigating a legal minefield instead.